Master of International Journalism

 This subject provides an overview of magazine writing, editing and publishing, with special emphasis on the skills needed to successfully produce magazines today.
 We examine how magazine editors conceive of audiences, and how they create print and digital magazines that serve the needs and desires of those audiences.
 Students will study how editors turn ideas into stories, and work with the magazine production team to give a story its final form.
 Students will learn how writers pitch ideas to editors, and to research and write magazine feature stories.
 We study the commercial aspects of magazine publishing – advertising, sales, marketing and promotion – and investigate innovative magazine business models in a time of great change and disruption in publishing.
 We examine how a magazine develops from concept to finished product, including launch proposal, project planning, scheduling and budgeting.
 Our focus is not solely on print, but on the magazine as a form that continues to evolve in response to social and technological change.

-This subject addresses ethical issues and legal constraints involved in publishing for print and digital media.
-It will review existing ethical codes and the mechanisms established to police them, as well as offering an overview of how publishing practices are shaped by legislative provisions relating to such matters as intellectual property, privacy, defamation and respect for cultural differences.
-On successfully completing this subject, students will have gained an understanding of a wide range of ethical and legal considerations.
+This subject addresses ethical issues and legal constraints related to working in the arts and culture sector, including publishing for print and digital media.
+It will review existing ethical codes and the mechanisms established to police them, as well as offering an overview of how practices are shaped by law relating to such matters as intellectual property, contracts, negligence, privacy, defamation and respect for cultural differences.
+On successfully completing this subject, students will have gained an understanding of a wide range of ethical and legal considerations for their professional practice.

 As the print publishing market in all its forms adapts to the impact of new technologies, this subject examines the resulting seismic changes, the impact of digital technologies on the publishing supply chain and the shifting strategic contribution of marketing to the publishing process.
 We study the changing structure of the market, including analysis of the changing role of wholesales, bricks and mortar retailers (both specialist and non-specialist) and online providers on the supply side, and examine demographic, cultural and social factors influencing the structure of demand.
 We explore factors affecting the competitive environment, including the impact of digital technologies on the print supply chain and the interaction between old and new media.
 We use case studies to highlight the issues of market segmentation, branding and product placement.
 Assessment tasks focus on researching specific market segments and developing practical, costed, commercially-astute marketing strategies.